RightsandWrongsgit/ARMTEC/modules/media.md

 # MODULES INVOLVING MEDIA & ITS USE

+## Media Core

 The most current versions of Drupal have upgraded Core to much more fully handle Media.
 Go into your Administration/Extend option and check to see if the Media and Media Library modules have been enabled.
 If not, do so.

 What this upgrade to Drupal Core has done is put support in place to link a piece of media into another content type of node.
 Node is pretty much what you are working with when you use the article and basic page content types that were already present when you did your initial install.
 If you think of a typical website, it is extremely common that you would have a page or node of writing and a picture associated with it; fundamentally a node with one type of media, an image.
 Media is broader than that in Drupal in that it also would include things like video, audio, and [a bunch of other social media type things from what they term media providers](https://www.drupal.org/node/2860796); that link taking you to Drupal's project site for a current, but techie looking, list.

+In a big way, [the media management upgrade to Drupal Core has leveraged a few contributed modules that had become very popular for working with media.](https://drupalize.me/tutorial/overview-media-management-drupal)  Sometimes with Drupal it is worth re-plowing some old ground history to understand how things work.
+The key here was a module called [Media Entity Browser](https://www.drupal.org/project/media_entity_browser) was in play and even now might goose up media management a step further than Core.
+But what is important to understand about the history is that nodes, media, and other things are entities; so an 'Entity Browser' module underpins these.
+Why you care is that there are modules beyond the upgraded media managment in Drupal Core that can [link together these other types of media.](../modules/entityref.md)

+## Media extras

 (These are the basics, more alternatives under details) -